harpak-lab/Portability_Questions/README.md

 1. `07_group_ind_level_pred.sh` (creates <b>Fig. 2, S2-13</b>)

-We compared the variance in squared prediction error explained for 8 raw measures: genetic distance, Townsend Deprivation Index, average yearly total household income before tax, educational attainment, which we converted into years of education, minor allele counts for SNPs with different with different magnitudes of effects (three equally-sized bins of small, medium, and large squared effect sizes, see Fig. S23), and minor allele counts of all SNPs:
+We compared the variance in squared prediction error explained for 8 raw measures: genetic distance, Townsend Deprivation Index, average yearly total household income before tax, educational attainment, which we converted into years of education, minor allele counts for SNPs with different magnitudes of effects (three equally-sized bins of small, medium, and large squared effect sizes, see Fig. S23), and minor allele counts of all SNPs:

 1. `08a_prepare_for_ma_counts.sh`
 2. `08b_calc_ma_counts.sh`